Is a Degree Required to Be a Medical Assistant?

 What Is a Medical Assistant?

-Medical Assistants generally operate in a clinical setting and perform both administrative and clerical duties.
-They may work in doctors’ offices, clinics, laboratories, hospitals or industrial settings that require healthcare personnel.
-Whether you choose to pursue this career with a degree or diploma program, rest assured that you’ll be learning skills for a valuable profession.
-To give you a better idea of what these skills might entail, please see the administrative and clinical lists below!
+Medical Assistants generally operate in a clinical setting and perform administrative and clerical duties.
+They may work in doctors’ offices, clinics, laboratories, hospitals, or industrial environments that require healthcare personnel.
+Whether you pursue this career with a degree or diploma program, rest assured that you’ll learn skills for a valuable profession.
+To better understand these skills, please see the administrative and clinical lists below!

 Job Tasks and Responsibilities of a Medical Assistant